Yash-0223/Placement-Prediction-ML-Project/README.md

    <B> The aim of the Project is to: </B>

-   1. Assist the people in finding the most suitable jobs based on their eligibilities and preferences.
+   1. Assist the students in making themselves capable of getting placed and to get higher salaries.

-   2. Help the migratory work force in finding out the most suitable locations for their respective work fields.
+   2. Help the organisations like Colleges and Educational Institutes in predicting the number of Students who can get placements, studying there.

-   3. To provide an idea of the employement situation in the country.
+   3. To provide an idea of the employement situation in the Economy.

-   4. Helping out the freshers and the people lacking in information, in finding the easiest path to secure employment.
+   4. Helping out the freshers and the people lacking in information, in finding the easiest path to secure placements.

-   5. Helping the new Generation to plan their future with the information like most in demand skills, locations with highest number of job openings, most in demand job profiles etc.
+   5. Helping the New Generation to plan their future with the informations like the required scores at different levels of eduction, most in demand subjects etc.

-   6. Empowerment of common people with the relevant information that can help them to secure employment, reduce the accessability gap between the companies and the job seekers and aid to the raising employment rate of the country.
+   6. Empowerment of common people with the relevant information that can help them to secure employment and aid to raising the employment rate of the Economy.